We receive advertising fees from the brands we review that affect ranking.

 Final verdict: HubSpot starter customer platform review (6 months in)

 For a small team of 3 to 10 people, the HubSpot Starter Customer Platform is the right choice in roughly 90% of cases.
-Six months in, the Sonary team opens HubSpot first thing every morning and operates out of it all day.
-That’s the test that matters.
+Six months in, the Sonary team opens HubSpot first thing every morning and uses it all day.
+That’s the test that actually matters.

-It’s not perfect.
+There are some definite limitations to be aware of.
 The contact import is rough, custom reporting is genuinely limited, and there are features I’ll outgrow eventually.
-But for a small team that needs to consolidate scattered tools into one source of truth, kill redundant emails, and operate with real visibility, it’s the right tool.
+But for a small team that needs to consolidate scattered tools into a single source of truth, eliminate redundant emails, and operate with real visibility, it’s the right tool.

 The biggest thing I learned: don’t underestimate the value of unity.
 The reason HubSpot Starter works isn’t that any single Hub is best-in-class.
 It’s that the lead, the contact, the company, the deal, the email thread, the meeting notes, the support ticket, and the AI summary all live on one record.
 The cost of stitching that together with point solutions — in tooling, integration work, and human attention — is bigger than the price of the bundle.